Traveling with Diabetes

 How your diabetes is treated (diabetes pills, insulin shots)

-Allergies to foods or medication
+Allergies to foods or medicine

 pills.
 You should take more than enough of your medicine and syringes to last through

 contact International Diabetes Federation groups for more information.
-You may also want to get a list of doctors in the countries you are traveling to before you leave.
+You may also want to get a list of English-speaking

 It is important to wear a medical ID bracelet or necklace that shows you have diabetes.